courselab/sys-our-syssoft-project/CONTRIBUTING.md

     Do not submit a PR/MR that is not related to an open issue.

- 3. Go have a coffee, or a beer, or wine, because you deserve it.
+ 3. Go have a coffee, or a beer, as you truly deserve it.

  Developer tools
  ------------------------------

+ SYSeg provide developers with a set of helper tools to assist you in the development process.
+They can be found in directory `tools`.

- The developer tools require that you have Git installed and configured:
+ To work properly, helper tools require that you have Git installed and properly configured, in special:

  ```
    git config [--global] user.name  <your name>